GoogleChrome/web.dev/src/site/content/en/identity/passkey-form-autofill/index.md

-For requests with `userVerification` set to `"preferred"`, authenticators may skip the user verification check, for example if the device doesn't have any biometric sensor, the user hasn't set it up (e.g. no enrolled fingerprints), or if the sensor is temporarily unavailable (e.g. laptop running with a closed display lid).
+For requests with `userVerification` set to `"preferred"`, authenticators may skip the user verification check, for example if the device doesn't have any biometric sensors, the user hasn't set it up (no enrolled fingerprints), or if the sensor is temporarily unavailable (a laptop running with a closed display lid).
 The [UV bit in the authenticator data of the response](https://w3c.github.io/webauthn/#authdata-flags-uv) always indicates whether user verification was performed.